cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

    20140430T06

-This kind of form can be used for specifying special behaviour near the end of the suite, at the final cycle point's date-time.
+This kind of form can be used for specifying special behaviour near the end of the workflow, at the final cycle point's date-time.
 We can also represent this in cylc with a collapsed form:

 .. code-block:: none